mcranter/Magic-Match/README.md

         1. As a casual gamer, my priority is a fun gameplay experience.
         2. As a casual gamer I want the gameplay mechanism to be immediately obvious.
         3. If a level is too hard, I want the option to quit.
-        4. If a level is too easy, I want the option to select a more difficult one.

-        #### Experienced Player Goals
+    -   #### Experienced Player Goals

-        1. As an experienced gamer I want to be able to scale up the difficulty level if I want.
-        2. As an experienced gamer I want to be challenged.
+        1. As an experienced gamer I want to be challenged.
-        3. As an experienced gamer I want game that encourages repeat plays.
+        2. As an experienced gamer I want a game that encourages repeat plays.

     -   #### Game Designer's Goals
         1. To engage and entertain both casual and experienced game players.
-        2. To create an enjoyable, bug-free gameplay experience.
+        2. To create an enjoyable, rewarding bug-free gameplay experience.
         3. To encourage multiple replays.

     -   ### Design